SimonYip22/Hybrid-Clinical-Information-Extraction-Pipeline/notes/phase_2/phase2_decisions.md

 ### 6. Section Extraction Workflow

-The section extraction algorithm implemented in `section_detection.py` processes each clinical note sequentially using a deterministic line-based parsing strategy with two functions `detect_header()` and `extract_sections()`.
+The section extraction algorithm implemented in `section_detection.py` processes each clinical note sequentially using a deterministic line-based parsing strategy with two functions: `match_canonical_header()` and `extract_sections()`.

 The workflow is as follows:

 1. **Split the clinical note into lines**

-  - The note is divided into individual lines to allow structural parsing of potential section headers.
+   - The note is divided into individual lines using newline separation.

-2. **Detect potential headers**
+2. **Detect canonical headers**

-  - Function 1: `detect_header()`
+   - Function: `match_canonical_header()`
-  - Each line is evaluated against the two header detection regex patterns:
+   - Each line is checked for an exact match against the canonical header set.
+   - Supports:
-    - Colon-terminated headers
+     - Colon-terminated headers with optional inline content
      - Standalone headers

-3. **Apply structural boundary logic**

-  - Function 2: `extract_sections()`
+3. **Handle canonical header detection**

-  - When a header is detected, the currently active section (if any) is finalised and stored.
+   - If a canonical header is detected:
+     - The current section (if active) is finalised:

-4. **Determine canonical eligibility**

-  - The detected header is normalised to lowercase and checked against the canonical header set.
+       - Buffered lines are joined into a single string (`content`)
-    - If the header is canonical, a new section is initiated.
+       - If the current header already exists in the dictionary:
+         - The new content is appended using a space separator
+       - Otherwise:
+         - A new dictionary entry is created
-    - If the header is not canonical, no new section is created.
+     - A new section is initialised

-5. **Accumulate section text**

-  - Lines following a canonical header are appended to the section content until another header is encountered.
-    - Leading and trailing whitespace is removed.
+     - The buffer is reset
-    - Empty lines are ignored.

-6. **Capture inline header text**
+4. **Capture inline header content**

-  - If a header line contains text after a colon, that text is added as the first line of the section content.
+   - If inline text exists after the colon:
+     - It is added immediately to the buffer as the first line of the new section

+5. **Accumulate section content**

+   - If no header is detected:
+     - The line is treated as content
+     - Leading/trailing whitespace is stripped
+     - Empty lines are ignored
+     - Non-empty lines are appended to the buffer

+6. **Repeat until end of note**

+   - Continue processing line-by-line, maintaining the current section context

 7. **Finalise the last section**

-  - After processing the entire note, any active section is stored.
+   - After processing all lines:
+     - Any remaining buffered content is finalised:
+       - Joined into a single string (`content`)
+       - If the current header already exists in the dictionary:
+         - The content is appended using a space separator
+       - Otherwise:
+         - A new dictionary entry is created

 8. **Return structured output**

-  - The function returns a dictionary where:
+   - Output is a dictionary:
-    - **Keys** are canonical section headers (lowercase)
+     - **Keys**: canonical headers (lowercase)
-    - **Values** are the extracted narrative text belonging to each section

-This structured representation converts an unstructured clinical note into clearly defined narrative segments that can be used for downstream clinical information extraction and analysis.
+     - **Values**: concatenated section text

+This workflow reflects a strictly deterministic, canonical-boundary approach that prioritises structural robustness and preservation of narrative content.

 ---